 Applicable R17 mechanisms that do not need further work:

+For the case of 5MBS traffic transmitting to a group of users, existing mechanisms can be reused on how to determine the use of satellite access and how to notify AF on the use of satellite access.

 MBS traffic delivered to a service area identified by a Cell ID covering multiple countries.

 5QI = 10 can be applied to MBMS service over satellite access, if no further requirement